 “One of the key problems today is the lack of availability of specific therapies for patients with actionable mutations,” Dr. Ryan explains.
 It is estimated that many patients across the country carry mutations that should make them candidates for either cutting-edge therapies in development or FDA-approved treatments.
 Unfortunately, due to inadequate genetic testing, these patients are not receiving the therapies they need.
 Dr. Ryan stresses the importance of aligning clinical trials with patient biology, a future goal that could significantly accelerate the translation of scientific discoveries into effective treatments.

-In this context, Dr. Ryan finds the Trial Library decision support platform to be an essential tool for clinicians.
+In this pursuit, Dr. Ryan finds the Trial Library decision support platform to be an essential tool for clinicians.
 One of the platform’s most valuable features is its ability to streamline the trial enrollment process by providing real-time access to trial opportunities within a clinician’s geographic area.
 "The Trial Library tool helps clinicians identify trials for which their patients may be eligible, without the back-and-forth that traditionally happens through phone calls and emails with referring centers or specialists," Dr. Ryan says.
 This saves time and ensures that patients are connected to trials for which they may be eligible, sometimes uncovering eligibility for multiple trials that may not have been initially apparent.

 The platform's precise matching capability is another feature Dr. Ryan appreciates.
 "You can tell, right there in the clinic with the app in your hand, whether the patient is likely to be eligible for a trial, avoiding the frustration of referring a patient only to have them be screened out later."
 This ability to match patients more accurately saves both clinician and patient time, streamlining a process that has traditionally been cumbersome and slow.